SS Rotterdam (1872): Career

-The Boston Forger Escape
+The Boston Forger escape

-Some excitement occurred on 28 January 1876 when the New York Times reported that the well-known "Boston Forger" Mr. E.D Winslow, had escape from the United States to Holland by taking passage on the SS Rotterdam.
-He had his family (3 persons), a Bankers draft for 3,700 Dutch Guilders and $200,000 in Gold coins with him.
-He was followed in hot pursuit by two Detectives but they only traced him to the Holland America docks by the time the ship had sailed.
-As the USA had no extradition treaty with the Netherlands, his escape was complete.
+Some excitement occurred on 28 January 1876 when the New York Times reported that the well-known "Boston Forger" Mr. E. D. Winslow, had escaped from the United States to Holland by taking passage on the Rotterdam.
+He had his family (3 persons), a bankers draft for 3,700 Dutch Guilders and $200,000 in gold coins with him.
+He was followed by two detectives but they only traced him to the Holland America docks by the time the ship had sailed.
+As the United States had no extradition treaty with the Netherlands, his escape was complete.

-The 1879 Incident
+The 1879 incident

 On 29 November 1879 the New York Herald reported that the arrival of the ship created quite a stir as she arrived minus her foremast and her steerage quarters completely wrecked.
 The ship had left Rotterdam on 8 November 1879 and should have arrived, with good weather, in New York on 20 November.
-Some ferocious weather had caused considerable damage to the ship and had resulted in a delay of 6 days as she docked on 26 November 1879.
+Some ferocious weather had caused considerable damage to the ship and had resulted in a delay of six days as she docked on 26 November 1879.
 There were no reports about any casualties.